andrew/ultimate-awesome/README.md

 - [awesome-planar-reconstruction](https://github.com/chenzhaiyu/awesome-planar-reconstruction) - A curated list on piecewise-planar reconstruction.
 - [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.
 - [awesome-voxel](https://github.com/meshula/awesome-voxel) - Voxel resources for coders.
+- [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [evm-fuzzing-resources](https://github.com/perimetersec/evm-fuzzing-resources) - A curated collection of tools, articles, research, and guides for fuzzing smart contracts on the Ethereum Virtual Machine (EVM).
 - [awesome-ros](https://github.com/ps-micro/awesome-ros) - 😎 A curated list of awesome robotics resources based on ROS.
 - [awesome-flarum](https://github.com/realodix/awesome-flarum) - A curated list of amazingly awesome Flarum extensions and resources.
 - [awesome-systools](https://github.com/Spacial/awesome-systools) - Awesome Systools is a collection of sysadmins daily handy tools.
+- [awesome-ai4eda](https://github.com/Thinklab-SJTU/awesome-ai4eda) - Awesome Artificial Intelligence for Electronic Design Automation Papers.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.
 - [Awesome-Human-Agent-Collaboration-Interaction-Systems](https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems) - LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey | Awesome Human-Agent Collaboration | Human-AI Collaboration .
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-sre-cheatsheets](https://github.com/michaelkkehoe/awesome-sre-cheatsheets) - A curated list of cheatsheets for SRE.
-- [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.
 - [awesome-creative-tech-events](https://github.com/danvoyce/awesome-creative-tech-events) - A curated list of awesome creative tech events from around the world.
 - [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.